-That insight into her grandmother’s emotions startled Elanore, distracted her as the Count told them he would not join them on their ride.
+That insight into her grandmother’s emotions startled Elanore.
+It distracted her while the Count told them he would not join them on their ride.
 As he shut the door and sealed them within the small, dark confines of the coach, Elanore’s view of the world was forcibly shifting once again.

 Her strong, forceful grandmother sounded old and frail as she spoke aloud.
 “I would not have left that home for any other reason than your safety.
 So many memories fill that place.
 So many stories were made there.”